aschneiderman/aac/pages/lessons.md

 *NOTE: these aren't full-blown lessons, just beginning outlines and the code students would work with*

+note: break these back into smaller units -- say somewhere, not clear how many per class -- designed so you could move em around to suite your audience and your teaching style

 ## How to Get Set up
 - For now: using Glitch